1•••|•••2•••|•••3•••|•••4•••|•••5•••|•••6•••|•••7•••home•••Contents Index

 moon icon Study Tips

 ʻImo ʻImo is based on the French folk song, Ah! vous dirai-je, maman (Oh!
-Shall I tell you, mama), commonly known in the English speaking world as Twinkle, Twinkle Little Star.
+Shall I tell you, mama), commonly known in English as Twinkle, Twinkle Little Star.
 The melody is straightforward and uses notes on the first, second and third strings.
 It should be smooth sailing after a small amount of practice.

 shooting star iconVamp

-vamp
+vamp example

-listening Listen to the Track
+listening icon Listen to the Track

 'Imo 'Imo | Peter Kun Frary, ʻukulele

-practicingPlay the Melody Now!
+practicing iconPlay the Melody

 Practice the melody of ʻImo ʻImo until smooth and flowing with the beat.
 Read the music—don't just copy the finger movements in the video.
 Play along with the audio track or video to help shore up your rhythm.